Long years ago-at least so runs the story-There lived, not far away,

 Started to reach her seat,

-Calling,"Oh mother, I have found our treasure,"
+Calling,"Oh mother, I have

 And fell dead at her feet.